NSA: Webex Best-in-Class in Secure Collaboration Guidelines.Maria Cruz Alcocer

 When we use Webex, we also protect user devices.
 All content created in Webex is end-to-end encrypted, even cached content.
-Our built-in MDM capabilities through the Webex Control Hub ensure secure access for your devices, including PIN lock to launch the app, admin controls for file sharing, and disabling message notification previews so no one can spy on messages on a locked screen and the ability to remotely erase Webex messages in the event of device loss or theft.
+Our built-in MDM capabilities through the Webex Control Hub ensure secure access for devices, including PIN lock to launch the app, admin controls for file sharing, and disabling message notification previews so no one can spy on messages on a locked screen and the ability to remotely erase Webex messages in the event of device loss or theft.

 Securing content and meetings

 End-to-end encryption keeps all content on Webex safe, including searches.
 Organizations also have the option of storing their encryption keys on premises, giving them maximum control.
-With the end-to-end encryption option for meetings, customers have sole control of the meeting encryption keys, and Cisco and no one can access their meeting content.
+With the end-to-end encryption option for meetings, customers have exclusive control of the meeting’s encryption keys, and Cisco and no one can access their meeting content.
 We’ve been doing this for over 12 years and just announced a new standards-based approach to end-to-end encryption of meetings that also provides end-to-end verified identity and support for conference room devices.

 Data Loss Protection (DLP)

 At Webex, we’ve designed our ecosystem to help prevent users from making mistakes before they happen.
-Through our data loss prevention (DLP) features, organizations can prevent important information from being maliciously or accidentally shared in meetings or messages.
+Through our data loss prevention (DLP) features, organizations can prevent critical information from being maliciously or accidentally shared in meetings or messages.
 Organizations can track meeting content, messages, and files posted to spaces, track users added to spaces and meeting attendees, control unwanted users in spaces, and prevent sharing accidental or deliberate information and confidential data.
 Webex is the only collaboration solution that enables customers to use their existing DLP tools and policies for meeting recordings and transcripts.

 With Webex Control Hub, organizations can define their data retention policy for meetings and messaging, including transcripts, highlights, recordings, and messaging content.